MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/how-to-set-up-a-product-centric-website.md

 ![Contoso Pages](../media/OTCSP_ContosoPages.jpg)

 > [!NOTE]
-> Most of the features described in this series are available only for private site collections in SharePoint.
+> Most of the features described in this series are available only for private site collections in SharePoint for Microsoft 365.

 ## Articles in this series